COURSE SYLLABUS

 An attention-getting description of the dilemma.

-The dimensions of the problem.
+The aspects of the problem.

 Its current manifestations.